comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 ![](images/pipeline.png)

 #### Pipeline as Code
 <a name=pipelineAsCode/>

 Another big advantage of the Pipeline plugin is the 'Pipeline as code' feature.
 Instead of defining a Pipeline job via the Jenkins UI, it is now possible to store the configuration in an external file (called Jenkinsfile), which can easily be put under version control.
 Jenkins can then be configured to automatically scan repositories for Jenkinsfiles and setup a new build pipeline accordingly.
 Having the project code as well as the build/deployment configuration under the same roof seems to be the new trend at the moment, but after some discussion on this topic, we still remain skeptical towards this approach (see [conclusion](#conclusion)).
 Despite our skepticism, the 'Pipeline as code' feature also offers some clear advantages that should not be neglected here:

 * **Versioning of job definitions**: Putting the configuration under version control creates traceability and persistency
 * **Sharing and Reuse**: job definitions can be easily shared and reused for similar builds
 * **Automation**: New build pipeline are automatically created for new branches.
 * **Adaptation**: the build pipeline can easily be manipulated without touching the Jenkins UI

-As an example for a full-blown Jenkinsfile, the following code snipped shows the JAR deployment Jenkinsfile  of our project:
+As an example of a Jenkinsfile, the following code snipped shows the definition of our `COMMIT` stage where our deployable is build.

 ```groovy
 #!groovy